AyakaKouyama/XML-serialization-and-own-serializer/README.md

 # XML-serialization-and-own-serializer
 Data serialization using XML format and own serializer.
-Project made for university puropse in may 2018.
+Project made for university puropse in May 2018.